helmetsforall-admin/jekyll-theme-yat/_posts/2023-03-21-video-presentation.md

 tags: [action]
 ---

-##Helmets and Equity
+## Helmets and Equity

-Here is a video presentation for more information on this issue: [link](https://youtu.be/8lgV2d9UPwA)
+Please watch [my video presentation](https://youtu.be/8lgV2d9UPwA) for more information on this issue.